 The Division of Population Medicine is part of the Department of Family and Community Medicine at the University of Kentucky College of Medicine.
-Its programs and activities involve medical student and resident curricular design and development, research, and service activities.
+Its programs and activities involve medical student and resident curricular design and development, research, and population medicine service activities.

 The Kentucky Ambulatory Network (KAN), established in 2000, finds its home within the Division of Population Medicine.
 Educators, researchers, and clinicians collaborate across the state of Kentucky and beyond to advance the field of Community Medicine and Population Health.
 The overarching goal of the Division is to improve the wellbeing of our patients and communities.

 Dr. Roberto Cardarelli, the founding Chief of the Division, brings experiences spanning clinical practice for vulnerable populations, practice, research, healthcare administration, and teaching.
 A native of San Francisco, California, Dr. Cardarelli spent his medical and research training in Texas.